yzhong52/yzhong52.github.io/_posts/2022-02-26-rate-limit.md

 Here is a same example of 5 requests per 5 seconds.
 Here is the same example of 5 requests per 5 seconds with Sliding Logs.
 At time 5, the logs counter reduced from 5 to 3 because the first 2 requests expired.

-TODO: There is a bug here.
-At time 5, we should allow 2 requests?
-{: .notice--warning}

 ![](/assets/images/rate_limit/SlidingLogScene.gif)

 Compared to the Fixed Window Counter, one drawback of this approach is that it requires more memory.
 If the requests rate is very high, then it may not make sense to use this approach.